bbatsov/batsov.com/_posts/2012-04-06-melpa-homebrew-emacs-edition.markdown

 I was thinking of starting a project similar to Marmalade to alleviate its problems, but then the MELPA project was brought to my attention.
-This project follows the Homebrew (unofficial OSX package manager) model of using simple GitHub collaboration to maintain and grow a bunch of build recipes.
+This project follows the Homebrew (unofficial OS X package manager) model of using simple GitHub collaboration to maintain and grow a bunch of build recipes.
 In the case of MELPA, those recipes show how to bundle upstream source packages into package.el-compliant